LRP ration: Food Packet, Long Range Patrol

 A freeze-dried, dehydrated ration, the FPIC required 1+1/2 USpt of water to cook and reconstitute it.
 This was not a problem where water supplies were plentiful.
 However, the water sources in Vietnam were usually teeming with parasites such as blood flukes and tapeworms, as well as viruses, so the water had to be boiled or mixed with iodine tablets, the latter leaving an unwanted taste in a ration.
 Fresh water could also be collected from rainwater or, in an emergency, a LRP ration could be consumed 'dry', but the soldier doing so had to consume extra water to prevent dehydration.
 Some soldiers mixed its contents with MCI rations to reduce monotony and to supply extra dietary energy, as the ration was insufficient for an active soldier.
 However, this defeated the purpose of deploying the LRP ration in the first place.
 Another complaint was the absence of cigarettes found in C-rations.

 Due to these drawbacks, the original concept of its wide adoption was shelved in favor of its limited use by Special Operations units like the Long Range Patrols, Special Forces, and Navy SEALs.
 It then acquired the new designation of Food Packet, Long Range Patrol (LRP), also known as "Lurp meals" or "long rats".
 Production was limited to five million units in 1967, rising to just nine million in 1968.
 It was considered a novelty by line soldiers, who usually "acquired" as many as they could before going on field operations.

 The LRP ration continued to be procured in small quantities until the mid-1980s, when it was replaced by a thermo-stabilized ration, the Meal, Ready-to-Eat (MRE).
 Quartermaster Command and Army Food Services viewed the new ration as a suitable replacement for issue in all combat environments.
 Despite the long history of operational failures previously encountered in standardizing on a single type of individual ration, the new MRE was duly adopted with the intention of replacing all the field rations and ration supplements in use.

 Contents

 LRP rations of the mid-1960s were packed in a large cardboard box of twenty-four meals in eight varieties.
-Each variety had a different meal, which came in a tinfoil packet with olive-drab cloth.
+Each variety had a different meal, which came in a tinfoil packet inside a zippered olive-drab canvas pouch.
 These meals were: